joshhsoj1902/opengamepanel/README.rst

 ==============================

 Open Game Panel is a managment tool to make hosting game servers much easier.
-It make sit possible to remotely launch games, install games and manage games.
+It makes it possible to remotely launch games, install games and manage game server instances all from the web.

 More details can be found at it's home page. http://www.opengamepanel.org/